Leptin receptor activation

 Model for a hexameric leptin-leptin receptor complex (image courtesy of F. Peelman)

 The cytosolic domain of the leptin receptor contains three conserved tyrosine residues.
 We are charting the various signalling pathways that couple to each of these recruitment sites using biochemical approaches and using the in-cell MAPPIT technique.
 Both downstream signalling and feedback inhibitory pathways, e.g. by SOCS proteins, are being studied.
 Findings from such studies may be relevant to leptin resistance, a condition that underlies human obesity.
+It is also in this context that we are developing selective antagonists that can uncouple leptin's metabolic and immune regulatory functions.

 Related publications: